Five women to watch at the Australian Open tennis

 But the Japanese then endured a slump, exiting in the first round of Wimbledon and seeing her US Open defence fall flat.

-With her father standing in as coach, Osaka roared back to the form that made her world number one with back-to-back titles in Japan and China.
+With her father standing in as her coach, Osaka roared back to the form that made her number one with back-to-back titles in Japan and China.